SophistSolutions/Stroika/Documentation/Thread-Safety.md

   This is a very weak form of thread safety promise.
 It means that two separate instances can be safely used from two differnt threads.

  Execpt if you copy one to another.
-This is for envelope/letter classes that act as smart pointers, and where the underlying internal object is not synchonized.
+This is for envelope/letter classes that act as smart pointers, and where the underlying internal object is not synchronized.

  For example, a Stream object, or a DirectoryIterator, for example.

  What you create and copy around within one thread and destroy is perfectly safe, but allowing one of these objects to be copied can lead to bugs.

- These will generally be protoected internally with Debug::AssertExternallySynchonized on their internal 'shared reps' so that any mis-use will generally be detected in debug builds.
+ These will generally be protoected internally with Debug::AssertExternallySynchronized on their internal 'shared reps' so that any mis-use will generally be detected in debug builds.

    *Example* Streams::BufferedInputStream